mygulamali/gulamali.net/source/publications/2010-09-19-spe-journal.html.md

 components of the SP signal.
 We also vary the values of the so-called ‘coupling coefficients’ which relate gradients in fluid potential, salinity and temperature, to gradients in electrical potential.
-The values of these coupling coefficients at reservoir conditions are poorly constrained.</p>
+The values of these coupling coefficients at reservoir conditions are poorly constrained.

-<p>We demonstrate that the SP signal peaks at the location of the moving
-waterfront, where there are steep gradients in water saturation and salinity.
+We demonstrate that the SP signal peaks at the location of the moving waterfront, where there are steep gradients in water saturation and salinity.
 The signal decays with distance from the front, typically over several tens to hundreds of meters; hence the encroaching water can be detected before it